kinnala/scikit-fem/README.md

 into vectors.
 The library supports triangular, quadrilateral, tetrahedral and hexahedral meshes as well as one-dimensional problems.

-> We have recently released 1.0.0 which includes many new features and
-> deprecates older features (see changelog below).
-Unfortunately, our
-> documentation is still in a fluid state and some examples may be broken or
-> emit warnings.
-Thanks for your patience!

 ## Features

 This library fills an important gap in the spectrum of finite element codes.